 - Defence Careers website - information on upcoming intakes

 NCEA Level 1 with 10 credits in literacy and numeracy is required for this job.
-Useful subjects include construction and mechanical technologies, digital technologies, English, mathematics, physical education and physics.
+Useful subjects include English, maths, science, engineering, history, languages, physical education and technology subjects.

 Navy sailors need to be: